Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 - Memphis' games this year have gone over the total in one out of three opportunities (33.3%).

-- The Tigers put up nine more points per game (39) than the Owls allow (30).
+- This year, the Tigers average nine more points per game (39) than the Owls allow (30).

-- Memphis is 1-1 against the spread and 3-0 overall this season when the team records more than 30 points.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 30 points.

-- The Tigers have turned the ball over one more time (5 total) than the Owls have forced a turnover (4) this season.
+- This year, the Tigers have turned the ball over five times, one more than the Owls' takeaways (4).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.